Machu Picchu & Galapagos Islands Tour

 This elegant ship is among the leaders in performance and comfort in Galapagos.
 With spacious cabins, and private balconies off every cabin, the Ocean Spray provides the intimacy of a small yacht while maintaining amenities often only found on larger ships.
 Excursion options include hiking, snorkeling, and kayaking, and all excursions are led by a top-quality bilingual naturalist guide.
 This is one of the premier options in the Galapagos and has received outstanding feedback from our travelers.*Includes: Breakfast, Lunch, Dinner

-Upgrades and alternatives: Passion, Petrel, Origin/Theory, Cormorant, and more (Click here for full yacht list).
+Upgrades and alternatives: Cormorant, Grace, Petrel, Origin/Theory, and more (Click here for full yacht list).

 Cruising and Exploring the Islands